adamgallas/SpinalDLA/README.md

 # About SpinalDLA
-SpinalDLA is an RTL design library for deep learning accelerators based on SpinalHDL, aiming to provide agile development tools for hardware developers specializing in customized hardware.
+SpinalDLA is an RTL design library for deep learning accelerators based on SpinalHDL, aiming to provide agile development tools for hardware developers specializing in customized hardware. ```(still under development)```

 SpinalDLA integrates the following features: